 You must be at least 14 years old to volunteer at the library.
 The library will work with each volunteer to make the assignment meet the age, ability, and interest of the library.
 Because so many students contact the library for short term community service projects, at times we have to resort to waiting lists.

 If you are under the age of 18, a parent or guardian’s signature is required.
-Any volunteers who wish to apply to the teen volunteering program must fill out a Teen Volunteer Application and Policy and hand it in, complete, to Christine at the Youth Services Desk.
+Any volunteers who wish to apply to the teen volunteering program must fill out a Teen Volunteer Application and Policy and hand it in, complete, to Marissa at the Youth Services Desk.
 For adults, please fill out an Adult Volunteer Application and Policy and hand it in, complete, to Ellen at the Circulation Desk.
 Any incomplete application will not be considered.